SherG/cool-iron/blog/chatgpt-google-code-red.md

 And how likely is it that people will suddenly want text only and lose their interest in browsing video, audio, and images?

-The point isn't to say ChatGPT should be more like Google.
-It's to underscore the fact that both products are designed to do different things, although there is some overlap as in providing encyclopedia-style facts.
+And the point isn't that ChatGPT should be more like Google.
+It's to underscore the fact that both products serve different purposes, although there is overlap, as in providing encyclopedia-style facts.

 <a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of <a href="https://research.google/teams/brain/" target="blank">Google Brain</a>, put it well when he told the _Times_ last month:

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

-Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems like speculative entertainment.
+Based on anonymous sources, invisible documents and secret recordings, the _Times_ story is entertaining.
 It's a bit surprising to see some SEOs (search engine optimization professionals) talking up the 'threat' in social media.

 For fun, we asked Assistant over at ChatGPT what it thinks.
 We'll give the robot the last word.